rihal-om/rihal-challenges/dotnet/README.md

 # Mandatory Requirements
 •	App must be built using the latest version of .Net Blazor (Server-Side or WASM)

-•	Data must be stored in a SQLITE or other file based database, not hosted (automatically created on app start-up)
+•	Data must be stored in a SQLITE or other file/memory based database, not hosted (automatically created on app start-up)

 •	Upload code to GitHub for submission